CarpdiemLiang/style_transfer/README.md

 # Project Introduction
-Our project contains three different models, one is in "cycle_gan_unet" directory which uses the u-net like cnn as generators, one is in "Ukiyoe_codes" directory which uses Resnet blocks as generators, the other is in neural_style_transfer that implement sytle transfer using convolution neural network proposed in this paper https://arxiv.org/pdf/1508.06576.pdf.
+Our project contains three different models, one is in "cycle_gan_unet" directory which uses the u-net like cnn as generators, one is in "Ukiyoe_codes" directory which uses Resnet blocks as generators, which uses the model proposed in this paper https://arxiv.org/pdf/1703.10593.pdf, the other is in neural_style_transfer that implement sytle transfer using convolution neural network proposed in this paper https://arxiv.org/pdf/1508.06576.pdf.

 ## Cycle-Gan-Unet
 ### Requirements: